 Books on Prescription is a programme run by WellSouth Primary Health Network and the libraries of Otago and Southland (Public Libraries, University libraries and prison libraries) to increase access to high quality health information.
+The programme is also supported by Otago Access Radio 105.4FM and Radio Southland 96.4FM.
 The resources in the collection have been recommended and reviewed by health professionals.
 Books are available at your local library and videos and smartphone applications can be accessed via this website.
 You can also read book reviews by both health professionals and consumers on this website.

 There are 3 strands of the programme: